 State felony marijuana distribution and trafficking case which was resolved with a non-criminal disposition, resulting in no criminal record for the client.

 The recent movement to legalize marijuana has also presented some challenges.
 There are some states that legalized it for medicinal use and others that have made it legal for recreational use.
-The amount of drugs on a person also play a part in whether it is a crime or how serious a crime it is.
+The amount of drugs on a person also plays a part in whether it is a crime or how serious a crime it is.
 The laws are often confusing so legal representation by a skilled drug defense lawyer is an absolute must if you want the best outcome possible.

 Drug offenses can be prosecuted in either federal or state court.
 This means that even if you are arrested by local police, you could still find yourself in federal court.
 There are some things that can put you on the fast track to a federal drug offense, though.
 For instance, if you are arrested by a federal officer, that almost automatically makes your case federal.
 It usually doesn’t matter if you were arrested for smoking pot on the federal ground (such as a national park), or if a DEA officer arrested you during a drug bust.

 Many of the federal drug charges are related to drug trafficking, but there is any number of other reasons that a drug charge could wind up being federal – and the minimum penalties are extremely harsh for even seemingly minor drug crimes.
-However, a person who has a federal drug charge may provide information on other drug crimes in a plea deal in order to try to get leniency in their own sentence.
+However, a person with a federal drug charge may provide information on other drug crimes in a plea deal to try to get leniency in their own sentence.